raniaamina/inkscape-splash-screen/README.md

 # inkscape-splash-screen
-Inkscape splash screen for BlankOn Linux
+Splash screen for the powerfull vector editor, Inkscape.

 ## Install
 [This step only for Debian based]